-Keith Whitley's career may have been short but it gave him just enough time to make his mark on country music.
-From his first single's release in 1984 to his untimely death in 25 years ago this week, he had 19 hit singles.
+Keith Whitley's career was tragically cut short, but it gave him just enough time to make his mark on country music.
+From his first single's release in 1984 to his untimely death in 1989, Whitley scored 19 hit singles.

-Whitley's alcoholism was known through much of the country music community and after he married Lorrie Morgan, she tried to help the singer overcome his addiction.
-The news of Whitley's death on May 9, 1989 shook the country world — especially when the cause of death was discovered to be his alcohol dependency.
-Allegedly, he had spent the weekend partying and was then discovered fully clothed face down from alcohol poisoning.
-He was only 34 years old.
+Whitley's alcoholism was known through much of the country music community, and after he married Lorrie Morgan, she tried to help the singer overcome his addiction.
+The news of Whitley's death on May 9, 1989, shook the country world, especially when the cause of death was discovered to be his alcohol dependency.
+He had reportedly spent the weekend partying and was then found at home fully clothed and face down, dead from alcohol poisoning.
+Whitley was only 33 years old when he died.

-Before his death, Whitley made a name for himself in country music with songs like ‘Don’t Close Your Eyes’ and ‘When You Say Nothing At All.’
-His first song to climb into the Top 20 was ‘Miami, My Amy’ in 1986.
-‘Don’t Close Your Eyes’ was Whitley’s very first No. 1 hit and was quickly followed by several others.
-‘When You Say Nothing At All,’ I’m No Stranger To The Rain,’ ‘I Wonder Do You Think Of Me’ and ‘It Ain’t Nothin” were all No. 1 hits immediately after his first.
+Before his death, Whitley made a name for himself in country music with songs including "Don't Close Your Eyes" and "When You Say Nothing at All."
+His first song to climb into the Top 20 was "Miami, My Amy" in 1986.

 "Don't Close Your Eyes" was Whitley's very first No. 1 hit and was quickly followed by several others.
 "When You Say Nothing at All," "I'm No Stranger to the Rain," "I Wonder Do You Think of Me" and "It Ain't Nothin'" were all No. 1 hits soon after his first.